gozo1234/THREE.TextTexture/README.md

 `.strokeStyle = '#000'`

 The color or the style of the stroke effect.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.

+---

+`.align = 'center'`

+The horizontal alignment of the text.
+Possible values are `'center'`, `'left'` and `'right'`.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

+---

+`.lineSpacing = 0.15`

+The vertical distance between the lines of text.
+The pixels are calculated relative to the font size.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.